Cladding spraying in Truro

 The survey-led sequence

-- Handover inspection against the written specification
+- We carry out a handover inspection against the written specification.

 When we say no